Hari-core/SortingVisualizer/README.md

 - **Reset Functionality**: Click a button to reset and generate a new random array for re-sorting.
 - **Sorting Algorithm Selection**: Dropdown menu to select the sorting algorithm.
 - **User-friendly GUI**: Simple and intuitive interface using Java Swing.
-- Background music that plays during sorting.
+- **Background Music**: Dragon Ball Z-themed background music plays during sorting for an engaging experience.
-- Colorful and interactive UI with a yellow background and red bars representing the array elements.
+- **Anime-Themed Background**: Dragon Ball Z-inspired yellow background with shiny stars to enhance the visual appeal.
+- **Colorful UI**: Red bars represent the array elements, making it easy to track sorting progress.
-- Random array generation for diverse sorting experiences.
+- **Random Array Generation**: For diverse sorting experiences.
-- Simple controls to start sorting and reset the array.
+- **Simple Controls**: Easy-to-use controls to start sorting and reset the array.

 ## Expected Features

 - Smooth visualization of sorting algorithms.